ChrisGaetano/ChrisGaetano.github.io/README.md

 ## Movie Worldwide Gross Infographic
 ![Movie](https://github.com/ChrisGaetano/ChrisGaetano.github.io/blob/master/Highest%20Grossing%20Filmsof%202016.png?raw=true)

 This infographic displays the top 5 highest grossing films of 2016.
+This is the total gross for movies worldwide.
 The highest grossing film of the year was Captain America: Civil War.Four out of the five highest grossing films earned more than one billion worldwide.
 All the films were distributed by the Disney Company.
 This infographic was created using the website Canva.

 ##  Beatles Album History Timeline